henry-boyd/bebop-workshop/src/projects/FilmoProjector/1_FilmoProjectorSummary.md

 draft: true
 ---

-Long ago in a distant land called Michigan, our young hero set out to bring life to an ancient mechanism.
+Long ago in a distant land called Michigan, our young hero set out to bring life to an ancient mechanism...